atsheehan/curriculum/lessons/activerecord-validations/activerecord-validations.md

 Database-level validations are generally sufficient to prevent bad data from making its way into our database.
 However, they don't provide feeback to users on whether or not the data they've provided (in a form, for example), is valid.

 We use **model-level validations** in part so that we can provide error messages to the user.
 ActiveRecord provides [validation helpers](http://guides.rubyonrails.org/active_record_validations.html#validation-helpers) to let us easily add validations to our models.
-To add `null: false` and uniqueness constraints to our `Category` model, we could write the following:
+To add constraints checking for a non-empty, unique value to our `Category` model we could write the following:

 ```ruby
 class Genre < ActiveRecord::Base